bhardwajRahul/starskey/README.md

 - **WAL with recovery** Starskey uses a write ahead log to ensure durability.
 Memtable is replayed if a flush did not occur prior to shutdown.
 On sorted runs to disk the WAL is truncated.
 - **Key value separation** Keys and values are stored separately for sstables within a klog and vlog respectively.
 - **Bloom filters** Each sstable has an in memory bloom filter to reduce disk reads.
-- **Succinct Range Filters** If enabled will speed up range queries.
+- **Succinct Range Filters** If enabled will speed up range, prefix queries.
 Will use more memory than bloom filters.
 Only a bloom filter OR a SuRF filter can be enabled.
 - **Fast** up to 400k+ ops per second.
 - **Compression** S2, and Snappy compression is available.
 - **Logging** Logging to file is available.
 Will write to standard out if not enabled.